 - First Shipment

 - Carrier Accounts

 - Shipping on Stripe

-Instead of fetching updates for tracking and batch label creation manually, you can use Shippo webhooks to get notified when statuses change.
+Instead of fetching updates for tracking, batch labels, and transactions manually, you can use Shippo webhooks to get notified when a status changes.

 Setting up and testing Webhooks

 You can set up webhooks on the API settings page of your Shippo Dashboard.
 This page also allows you to test webhooks with a sample payload.

 Shippo will POST to all active webhooks connected in your Shippo account whenever the status of your Event changes.